China condemns visit of 'troublemaker' Taiwan VP to US | Politics

 Laura Rosenberger, chair of the American Institute in Taiwan (AIT), a U.S. government-run non-profit that carries out unofficial relations with Taiwan, said on X that she would meet Lai in San Francisco, where he is due on Wednesday on his way home.
 China is likely to launch military drills this week near Taiwan, using Lai's U.S. stopovers as a pretext to intimidate voters ahead of a next year's election and make them "fear war," Taiwanese officials say.

-On Sunday, the Eastern Theatre Command of China's People's Liberation Army, which is responsible for the area around Taiwan, posted on its WeChat account a short video of fighter jets practicing dog fights at an undisclosed location, saying its forces had recently been engaged in "high-intensity flight training".
-"We pay attention to daily training, constructing an actual combat environment and treating every lift-off into the skies as actual combat," it quoted an unnamed commander as saying.
+On Sunday, the Eastern Theatre Command of China's People's Liberation Army, which is responsible for the area around Taiwan, posted on its WeChat account a short video of fighter jets practicing dog fights at an undisclosed location.
+It said its forces had recently been engaged in "high-intensity flight training".

 Lai's transits come as Beijing and Washington are trying to improve relations.
 That includes the prospect of a visit to the U.S. by Chinese Foreign Minister Wang Yi, which could pave the way for a meeting between U.S. President Joe Biden and China's leader Xi Jinping this year.